SanskarNarlawar/CPPMatrixLib-1/README.md

 # `CPPMatrixLib` - A Portable Matrix and Primes Library in C++
 This is a simple matrix and primes library, that is built to have a similar interface for matrices as compared to MATLAB or NumPy.
 This library can be used to detect wheather a given number(large number) is prime or not.
 This library includes many functions related to primes, like primitive roots function to find primitive root of a prime number, euler function to find the value phi of x and many other functions.

+## Timeline of the project:
+From start till check point one,we gathered the ideas and features we wanted to add to the project and did a lot of brain storming about the same.
+From check point one to check point two, we got familiar with the basics of DSA like divide and conquer approach, few important data Structures,graphs and mainly dynamic programming.
+In the process we also solved project Euler 258 using the concepts we have learned earlier.
+After that I started working on the matrix functions finding errors in them and trying to optimize the code to make it work faster.
+The files related to matrix functions can be directly found in the repository named as matrix utility and ...
+After check point two I started working on primes library, to do this first I had to spend time on getting familiar with the related prime theory,after that I wrote many functions related to prime numbers, after doing this to test the library I wrote google tets and all the files related to primes can be found in include folder, the tests can be found in tests folder.
 ## Folder wise details:
 1) inlude: This folder includes the header files related to prime library which contains all of it's functions.
 2) examples/primes: This folder has the demonstration of all the important functions in the library.